NathanielHorne/casper_tutorials_devel_fresh_eyes/fresh_eyes_notes/getting_started_notes.md

 2. My Linux Mint laptop (with CAEDM VPN enabled)
 3. A server on the same network (Tycho.ee.byu.edu), even in administrator mode

-As a sanity check, I tried several things to try to make it so that I could troubleshoot the problem.
 My systems could connect to other servers.
 This was not an issue.

 Clyde was visible on the network as `10.5.113.155` using the command `nslookup clyde.ee.byu.edu`.